p4lang/p4runtime/docs/tools/README.md

-Dockerfile.madoko is used to build a Docker image which we use to render the P4Runtime specification (HTML & PDF) in Travis CI.
+Dockerfile.madoko is used to build a Docker image which we use to render the P4Runtime specification (HTML & PDF) in CI.
 The image can also be used locally to build the specification without having to worry about installing all the dependencies yourself.

 Only maintainers of this repository need to build the Docker image when a new image needs to be pushed to dockerhub.
 Contributors to the specification can